 “We thought you were at work,” she said.

-“Oh, well, that just makes everything okay, doesn’t it?”
+“Oh, well, that makes everything okay, doesn’t it?”
 My voice rose with each word, reaching a pitch I’d never heard before.
-“Why do you even have a key?”
+“How did you get in?”

-“I made a copy awhile back, in case I needed it.”
+“I made a copy awhile back, in case I needed it for an emergency.”

 Closing my eyes, I forced myself to count to twenty before I answered.
 “Okay, Gary.
-I suppose that makes sense, although you should’ve told me.
-But why did you keep it after we broke up?”
+Let’s pretend that makes sense, although you should’ve told me.
+Why did you keep it after we broke up?”

 He stuttered.
 Nothing he could say would make things better.
 My phone rang again.
-The sound like needles piercing my brain.
-Near hysteria, I grabbed it from the tripod where I’d set it up.
+The sound pierced my brain like needles.
+Near hysteria, I grabbed the device from the tripod where I’d set it up.

 As soon as I got my hands on the phone, everything made sense.
 With a start, I realized exactly why my best friend kept calling me.
 The video was still recording.
 Posting on Facebook Live.